DI 52120.215 Puerto Rico Workers’ Compensation (WC)

 b.
 Starting Date

-If TT (dietas) preceded the PP award, start prorating the LS from the day after the TT ended.
-If there are multiple periods of dietas, the LS should be prorated based on the alta corresponding to the end of the dietas period at the time the initial PP was granted.
+If TT (dietas) preceded the PP award, start prorating the LS from the first day that the TT ended.
+If there are multiple periods of dietas, then the LS should be prorated.
+If there is no interruption on dietas, the LS should be prorated based on the alta corresponding to the end of the dietas period.

 EXAMPLE: Alta is 03/08/2008.
 Dietas is paid through 03/08/2008.
 PP is awarded on the 03/08/2008 alta.
 Later, dietas payment resumes as of 03/10/2008.
 The PP should be prorated from 03/09/2008 and would overlap the continuing dietas.